-Even so, despite all the R&D effort, “the new idea met resistance from some General Electric executives, who doubted that the product would sell well,” according to the history.
+Despite all the R&D effort, “the new idea met resistance from some General Electric executives, who doubted that the product would sell well,” according to the history.
 There were also naysayers among wholesalers and retailers in 1963 when the knife debuted at the National Housewares Exhibit at a suggested retail price of $27.95.

 But the roar of millions of electric knives soon drowned the critics out.
 Over 5 million knives with a retail value of $100 million were sold in 1965 and 1966.
-On the innovation side, GE engineers filed for six patents when the knife debuted, and dozens later.
+On the innovation side, GE engineers filed for six patents when the knife debuted and dozens later.